 The research also found three main reasons people give up Bible reading: (1) People read the Bible in fragments.
 (2) People read the Bible out of context (3) People read the Bible in isolation.

 What are pastors to do with the disconnect between Americans’ Bible ownership and the lack of Bible engagement?
-Well, Paul and his team are encouraging people to read the Bible in three ways (as a foil to the findings in the research): (1) Encourage people to read the complete story of God (2) Challenge people understand the Bible in context (3) Work to have people read the Bible in community.
+Well, Paul and his team are encouraging people to read the Bible in three ways (as a foil to the findings in the research): (1) Encourage people to read the complete story of God (2) Challenge people to understand the Bible in context (3) Work to have people read the Bible in community.

 In our conversation, Paul shares three “mantras” with others in an effort encourage further Scripture engagement: